CERTCC/CERT-Guide-to-CVD/docs/howto/operations/secure_comms.md

         user identity

-    Portal credential maintenance introduces more complications, and for many vendors is likely not worth the effort.
+    Portal credential maintenance introduces more complications, and for many vendors may not be worth the effort.
 Another disadvantage of using a portal is that vendors and organizations may be unwilling to create accounts on another vendor's portal.
 This may discourage multi-party communication and coordination, effectively preventing a vendor or reporter from participating in multi-party CVD.

+{% include-markdown "./_cvd_platform.md" heading-offset=1 %}

 ## Email